tanmaya26/file-bot/Design/DESIGN.md

 ## Use Cases:
 **USE CASE: Register Watermark**
 1. Preconditions
-FileNinja is installed on slack.
+FileNinja is installed on Slack.
-User is logged into slack and can chat with the bot.
+User is logged into Slack and can chat with the bot.
 2. Main Flow
 User will upload an image[S1] and then tell the bot to keep this image as a watermark[S2] and will provide the name of the watermark[S2].
-Bot saves the file in s3 and metadata in DynamoDB[S3].
+Bot saves the file in S3 and metadata in DynamoDB[S3].
 3. Sub Flows
 [S1] User uploads image
 [S2] User will give name to the watermark and ask the bot to save it with `@fileNinja --watermark SE-Project file1.png`(format is: `@botName --watermark watermarkName fileName`).